Engee documentation

 The Capacitor block allows modelling of linear, non-linear (specified by tabular characteristics) and frequency-dependent capacitors, accounting for error.

-When a linear capacitor is modelled and capacitance error is not taken into account, the component behaviour is identical to the block Capacitor.
+When a linear capacitor is simulated and no capacitance error is considered, the behaviour of the component is identical to block Capacitor.

 In its simplest form, the Capacitor block models a linear capacitor described by the following equation: